svgeesus/EuroMPE/Duophonic/Panel.md

 - (2 * 9) + 5.08 = **23.08mm** high
 - (2 * 12) = 5.08? = again 24 to 30mm wide.

-Or with paired outputs they are now 1 high by 4 wide, with spacing between the channels for visual grouping.
+With paired outputs they are now 1 high by 4 wide, with spacing between the channels for visual grouping.
 Put the jacks vertically in that case, so 12mm high for jack body by 4 * 9 = 36mm wide